apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/proxy/apecloud-mysql-proxy.md

 ## Configure Proxy Cluster parameters

 VTGate, VTConsensus, and VTTablet support parameter configuration.
-You can configure VTGate and VTConsensus by using `--component` to specify a component and configure VTTablet by using `--component=mysql --config-specs=vttablet-config` to specify both a component and a configuration file template since VTTablet is the sidecar of the MySQL component.
+You can configure VTGate and VTConsensus by using `--components` to specify a component and configure VTTablet by using `--components=mysql --config-specs=vttablet-config` to specify both a component and a configuration file template since VTTablet is the sidecar of the MySQL component.

 ### View parameter details